 Bananas are one of the most widely consumed fruits in the world, being grown in over 100 countries across the globe.
 Technically actually classified botanically as a berry, more bananas are consumed each year in the US than apples and oranges combined.

-benefits of bananasOne of the most common reasons given for the consumption of bananas by sportspeople and exercisers is for their proposed ‘refuelling’ effect.
-They typically contain around 25g of energy-giving carbohydrate, just over half of which is simple sugar.
+One of the most common reasons given for the consumption of bananas by sportspeople and exercisers is their proposed ‘refuelling’ effect.
+They typically contain around 25g of energy-giving carbohydrates, just over half of which is simple sugar.

 Carbohydrate is, of course, a key element of both pre-exercise intake and post-exercise muscle energy store replenishment, and bananas are frequently seen as a good ‘natural’ option here.
 Studies have shown that the fructose sugar contained in bananas, however, is not actually the best carbohydrate choice for athletes when consumed in isolation.
-Other carbohydrates such as glucose and maltodextrin have been suggested by researchers to be more effective for these immediate pre/post fuelling purposes, with drinks such as chocolate milk proposed as better overall options for quick and convenient recovery.
+Other carbohydrates such as glucose and maltodextrin have been suggested by researchers to be more effective for these immediate pre/post-fueling purposes, with drinks such as chocolate milk proposed as better overall options for quick and convenient recovery.

 So if it’s the case that bananas are of limited use immediately before and after exercise, what other benefits do they actually hold for the athlete?
-It turns out the most effective use of bananas as an aid to performance for the sportsperson may be to eat them during games/training.

 A study conducted at the Appalachian State University’s Human Performance Lab showed that several bananas consumed over the course of an intense cycling bout were as effective as sports drinks across a range of performance markers including work output, blood glucose levels, post-exercise inflammation, and innate immune levels.
 Being so soft and fleshy a fruit, there were no real reported digestion issues for any of the participants either.